-Are you about to book your Kilimanjaro climb and wonder what you should look out for in your tour operator?
-Or are you already about to embark on this once-in-a-liftime adventure, and wonder what you could do to climb responsibly?
+Are you about to book your trip to climb Kilimanjaro and wonder what you should look out for in your tour operator?
+Or are you already about to embark on this once-in-a-lifetime adventure, and wonder what you could do to climb responsibly?

 There are a few things to watch out for.
 Fair porter treatment is one of them.
 In this article, we’ll explain the porter treatment situation, what we do to improve it, and what you can do to make a difference.

 The predominant problem caused by Kilimanjaro tourism is the exploitation of porters.
 Porters are the ones who make Kilimanjaro tours possible for the vast majority of climbers, and who do all the heavy lifting.
 Sadly, our summit success often comes at the cost of the very people who help us reach our mountaintop.

 For example, porters may be subject to the following practices:

 - Not receive their due minimum salary and client tips intended for them